Cuchilla Grande

 Cuchilla Grande is a hill range that crosses the east part of Uruguay from north to south.
 It extends from the south part of Cerro Largo Department, through the departments of Treinta y Tres and Lavalleja and ends in Maldonado Department where it forms its highest peaks.

 Noted features

 In the southern part of this range, there is the Cerro Catedral, the highest point of the country.
 This hill is situated in the Maldonado Department.

-Also found in this range is the Cerro Pan de Azúcar, likewise situated in the Maldonado Department, near Piriápolis.
+Also found in this range are the Cerro Pan de Azúcar, likewise situated in the Maldonado Department, near Piriápolis; and the Cerro Arequita in the Lavalleja Department.